 Media attention on Russian seafarers in Nordic waters

-At Oslo Bulk AS we own 10 vessels employed in the ‘Dalaro trade’ where we are also a shareholder.
-All these vessels are classed by DNV and insured by Gard.
+Oslo Bulk AS is a Norwegian company.
+We own 10 vessels employed in the ‘Dalaro trade’ where we are also a shareholder together with Navalis.
+All of our vessels are classed by DNV, Norway, and insured by Gard, Norway.

 Vessels in this trade have traditionally been manned by east European seafarers.
 Nothing wrong with Asian seamen, but they do have less experience with the ice trade and securing of deck cargo during a long winter.
 Therefore, Russian and Ukrainian crew have dominated as seafarers.